gabe-sky/puppet-pe_razor_complete/HOW_BOOTING_WORKS.md

 If no policy has been bound to this node yet, the mk-update command just keeps running and doing nothing.
 Once a policy is bound to the node, mk-update recieves an "update" which tells it what to do next.

+QUESTION: What else might an "update" instruct it to do?
+(PR, anyone?)

 Likely, the instruction is to reboot.
 Now iPXE's bootstrap.ipxe script fetches a new dynamically-generated chain loader configuration from the Razor server.
 Likely, this looks like a normal kickstart's ramdisk and kernel line, with kernel and ramdisk fetched off the Razor server -- as well as using a repository on the Razor server to fetch installation files.